snyball/spaik/README.md

 ```

 The `add_load_path` method adds the given string to the global `sys/load-path`
 variable, which is just a SPAIK vector.
-You can mutate this from SPAIK to:
+You can mutate this from SPAIK too:

 ``` common-lisp
 (eval-when-compile (push sys/load-path "my-dependencies"))